-Frequently Asked Questions – You Asked, We Answer!
+Frequently Asked Questions – You Asked, We Answered!

-Choosing a trampoline size that will best fit your need can be hard task.
-It is in human nature that people want to buy biggest trampoline available on the market.
-But is this really necessary?
+Choosing a trampoline size that will best fit your need can be a hard task.
+It is human nature that people want to buy the biggest trampoline available on the market.

 Do I need any previous gymnastics experience?

-No, everybody can jump on trampoline as no previous experience is needed.
-Only make sure that you jump within your skill set.
-Don`t expect that doing flips is easy and that you should immediately try it.
+No, everybody can jump on the trampoline as no previous experience is needed.
+Only make sure that you jump within your skillset.
+Don’t expect that doing flips is easy and that you should immediately try it.
 For a start, just some regular bouncing will need to suffice.

-When trying to choose trampoline size you need to consider following:
+When trying to choose a trampoline size you need to consider the following:

 - Who will be using it?
-As you might presume, there is no point buying 14ft or bigger trampoline if only bouncer will be toddler or small child.
-In that case, it is best to buy 8ft or 10ft trampoline.
-12ft trampolines can be purchased if trampoline will be used by older children or teenagers and 14 ft only for teenagers or whole family.
-Always try to match children`s age and capabilities with size of the trampoline.
-Also, next aspect for decision is size of your garden.
-Take those facts into consideration and you will get perfect trampoline size which will suit your needs.
+As you might presume, there is no point in buying a 14ft or bigger trampoline if only the bouncer will be a toddler or small child.
+In that case, it is best to buy an 8ft or 10ft trampoline.
+12ft trampolines can be purchased if the trampoline will be used by older children or teenagers and 14 ft only for teenagers or the whole family.
+Always try to match children’s age and capabilities with the size of the trampoline.
+Also, the next aspect of the decision is the size of your garden.
+Take those facts into consideration and you will get the perfect trampoline size that will suit your needs.

 - Will it fit your backyard?
-We always want best & biggest, but there were cases when people forgot that their backyard is no big enough for trampoline ordered… Most likely this can occasionally happen when people order online, without seeing how big that trampoline really is.
+We always want the best & biggest, but there were cases when people forgot that their backyard is not big enough for the trampoline ordered… Most likely this can occasionally happen when people order online, without seeing how big that trampoline is.

-For more info check out our guide on choosing your trampoline!
+For more info check out our overview of trampoline types and shapes!

-What are available shapes of trampoline and when to use which?
+What are the available shapes of trampolines and when to use which?

-Trampolines come in several shapes, where each one has it purpose.
-They are available in five main types: round, rectangular, oval, square trampolines (which were introduced for filling out a gap between round and rectangular and they take best qualities of both) plus some additional models, like octagonal.
+Trampolines come in several shapes, and each one has its purpose.
+They are available in five main types: round, rectangular, oval, and square trampolines (which were introduced for filling out a gap between round and rectangular and they take the best qualities of both) plus some additional models, like octagonal.

-Is there really any difference when jumping on different shapes of trampolines?
+Is there any difference when jumping on different shapes of trampolines?

-If you really want best bouncing experience then only rectangular, oval and springless trampolines can be considered.
-Difference between them is that rectangular trampolines are better in bounce height, but they are not so safe as springless or even round trampolines are.
+If you want the best bouncing experience then only rectangular, oval and springless trampolines can be considered.
+The difference between them is that rectangular trampolines are better in bounce height, but they are not as safe as springless or even round trampolines.
 So which one to take is all about what you really need it for, recreational or training purposes.
-If part-time recreation is main reason, springless trampoline would be my first choice.
+If part-time recreation is the main reason, a springless trampoline would be my first choice.

-If main reason is training, rectangular trampoline is what you need as round trampolines mostly do not have enough room for performing tricks (but are safer because jumpers in round trampolines are always directed to the center of trampoline mat) and rectangular will give you best performance and available space (but are less safer because jumpers alone decides where it will land on a mat).
+If the main reason is training, the rectangular trampoline is what you need as round trampolines mostly do not have enough room for performing tricks (but are safer because jumpers in round trampolines are always directed to the centre of the trampoline mat) and rectangular will give you best performance and available space (but are less safer because jumpers alone decide where it will land on a mat).

-With oval trampolines you can get enough room for tricks and as design is similar to round trampolines, as they also point bouncer back to the center of trampoline mat.
+With oval trampolines, you can get enough room for tricks and as the design is similar to round trampolines, they also point bouncers back to the centre of the trampoline mat.

 Of course not.
-Trampoline weight limit is different on all trampolines, based on several elements from which trampoline is made of.
-Frame thickness, springs, mat quality, number of stitches and overall quality of those parts has huge impact on maximum weight limit of the bouncer.
+The trampoline weight limit is different on all trampolines, based on several elements from which the trampoline is made of.
+Frame thickness, springs, mat quality, number of stitches and overall quality of those parts has a huge impact on the maximum weight limit of the bouncer.

 Some general specifications are like this: